This post may contain affiliate links. Please read our disclosure policy.

 6- Laugh at yourself!

 Don’t take yourself too seriously or others will do the same.
 Have fun!
 Be silly.
 Don’t try to be perfect.
 You will make mistakes, so deal with it, laugh it off, and move on.
 Seriously.
 You’ll save yourself a lot of heartache this way.

-7- Manage your money well.
+8- Manage your money well.

 This is non-negotiable.
 Family comes first, always.
 Have each other’s backs.
 Friends come and go, but family is forever.

 10- Stand up for what you believe in, but not at another person’s expense.

 If you are going to stand up for things like morals, family, and religion, be sure that you are secure in where you stand.
 Society is quick to cast the first stone, so be ready to defend what you believe in.